justmoon/dassie/README.md

-# Xen/ILP
+# Dassie

 > A multi-currency, zero-config, peer-to-peer, Interledger-enabled payment network

 ## Development Environment

 In order to develop a peer-to-peer application, it is very useful to quickly spin up several nodes which can all talk to each other.
-Xen/ILP uses HTTPS everywhere including during development, so you will need to generate certificates for your nodes.
+Dassie uses HTTPS everywhere including during development, so you will need to generate certificates for your nodes.

 ### Prerequisites